The dB's

 The dB's are an American alternative rock and power pop group, who formed in New York City in 1978 and first came to prominence in the early 1980s.

-Their debut album, Stands for Decibels, is often acclaimed as one of the greatest "lost" power pop albums of the 1980s.
+Their debut album Stands for Decibels is acclaimed as one of the great "lost" power pop albums of the 1980s.

 The band members are Peter Holsapple, Chris Stamey, Will Rigby, and Gene Holder.
 Although the members are all from Winston-Salem, North Carolina, the group was formed in New York City in 1978.
 In 2012, the band completed its first new studio album in 25 years and its first in 30 years with the original lineup.

 History

 During 1977, Stamey played bass with Alex Chilton in New York, and recorded "(I Thought) You Wanted to Know" with Television guitarist Richard Lloyd.
 A single of the latter song, backed with "If and When" (on which Rigby and Holder played), was issued in 1978, credited to Chris Stamey and the dB's.

 Holsapple joined the group in October 1978, after moving to New York City from North Carolina.
-Their second single, "Black and White", was issued by Shake Records in 1980.
+Their single "Black and White" was issued by Shake Records in 1980.

-British label Albion Records released their first album, Stands for Decibels, in January 1981, to critical acclaim but negligible sales.
+British label Albion Records released their first album Stands for Decibels in January 1981 to critical acclaim but negligible sales.

 According to Trouser Press, the group drew from 1960s pop and psychedelia as well as 1970s pop groups like Big Star, but the songs by composers Stamey and Holsapple were too distinctive to merely copy their sources of inspiration.
 While Holsapple was skilled in the composing of fairly conventional tunes such as "Big Brown Eyes" and "Bad Reputation," Stamey's songs, such as "Espionage" and "Tearjerkin'," tended to be somewhat more experimental and quirky.

-They released a second album on Albion in 1982, Repercussion, and also released singles such as "Judy."
+They released a second album on Albion in 1981, Repercussion, and also released singles such as "Judy."
 These two albums were later reissued on one compact disc.

 Stamey left the group after the second album, and pursued a career as a solo artist and producer.
-The group then recorded a third album, Like This, released in 1984.
-The band had finally landed an American record deal with Bearsville Records, but distribution woes caused the album to be greatly delayed, and Bearsville folded the same year.
+The group then recorded the album Like This, released in 1984.
+The band signed an American record deal with Bearsville Records, but distribution problems caused the album to be delayed, and Bearsville folded the same year.
 Rick Wagner joined the band on bass, and Holder moved to lead guitar.